Shaleeta/607-2024/TBDPodcast.md

 ### Listening session: March 25

 - Listened together and noted places to make small edits.
+- Realized that our voices sound very similar!
 - Contemplating removing the ad to reduce the length.
 - Identified some background and additional noises that would be dieally edited out (tapping the mic, breathing, etc).
 Tbd if these can be edited!
 - Discussed creating an image to brand our podcast, and the need for a short write-up.